 The word moxa derives from the Japanese phrase mogusa, which means ‘burning of mugwort’.
-Moxibustion is a traditional Oriental medical technique that involves the burning of mugwort, a special tinder of dried herbs, on or near the skin to facilitate healing.
-It has been used throughout Asia for more than 3.000 years and was first practiced in cold climates to generate warmth for the body and to reduce pain.
+Moxibustion is a traditional East Asian medical technique that involves the burning of mugwort, a particular tinder of dried herbs, on or near the skin to facilitate healing.
+It has been used throughout Asia for more than 3,000 years and was first practised in cold climates to generate warmth for the body and to reduce pain.
 The purpose of moxibustion, as with most forms of Traditional East Asian medicine, is to build and strengthen Blood, improve circulation by stimulating the flow of Qi (energy) and obtain or maintain health.

-There are Two Types of Moxibustion
+Two Types Of Moxibustion

 1. Direct Moxibustion: